How to Live Passionately, Love Deeply and Thrive: The Rachel Brathen (Yoga Girl) Interview

 Rachel Brathen: Absolutely, yeah, and what we focus on magnifies, right?
 So it’s better to focus on the love or the light that we have present as opposed to focusing on everything that’s difficult as well.

-JF: Yeah absolutely.love too is that social media can often be like this place and this platform of comparison and judgment and negativity, but you have really managed to align it so well with a yogic philosophy and lifestyle.
+JF: Yeah absolutely.MM: What I love too is that social media can often be like this place and this platform of comparison and judgment and negativity, but you have really managed to align it so well with a yogic philosophy and lifestyle.
 How do you balance both?
 How do you balance that side of social media that doesn’t really include people in that space of acceptance?

 Rachel Brathen: I feel like social media is really special because there’s two such different sides of it.
 It can be absolutely horrible and full of ego, and narcissistic, with negative comments and sites, and that is a part of social media that I really don’t resonate with at all.
 But I’ve also realized that it is what you make it, so what you send out you’re going to get in return.
 And even though I have this huge following, I very rarely have hateful comments or people that are just judgmental of me for no reason.
 There’s always going to be a few crazy people out there of course with a following that big, but I am continuously surprised and just blown away by how wise people are, even on the Internet.
 And I feel like the more I direct awareness towards the light and towards this type of thinking, it just resonates with people, and that’s the people that I attract.
 I’ve actually compared a couple times with other people with similar-sized accounts that I have on my Instagram account, with one or maybe two million people, who are celebrities, or models, or actors—and just the hate that you can find in those comment feeds it’s absolutely insane, it’s a horrible thing.
 But even though sometimes I get some negativity, it’s a very pure community that I’ve created through the yoga girl account.